Ben-Padbury/api_authorisation_token_scraper/README.md

 # Authorisation token scraper

 A python script to scrape various authorisation bearer tokens for use externally.
-Currently only support Apple podcasts API.
+Currently, only supports predefined APIs.

 ## Driver